tmcclintock/donjuan/README.rst

 DonJuan
 =======

+**HACKATHON** - a list of todo items for the 12/20/20 Hackathon can be found on the issues page!

 A translation/rebuild of the original `donjon dungeon generator <https://donjon.bin.sh/fantasy/dungeon/>`_.
 This package aims to deconstruct the original script into extendable parts, and provide all pieces for customization for different purposes and not just the map image.
 For example, when complete this package